 Investing Multi Robot Formations for Area Coverage in Space Applications was part of my MSc studies.
 Two algorithmic implementations of multi-robot area coverage are investigated in a space exploration scenario.
 A marsupial robot society is tasked to, e.g. create maps, create habitats,...
 An overview of multi-robot systems in space, both currently in use and planned,

 was given (cited by NASA's working group on Mars Exploration).
 A vector force technique and a machine learning approach, organizational-learning classifier system (OCS) introduced by Takadama, were implemented in C++.
 The two were compared in a developed simulator, SMRTCTRL, the first approach was tested using a multi-robot society of LEGO Mindstorms.

 A CanSat is a 'scale satellite' integrated within a tin can & launched onboard a weather balloon (or amateur rocket).
 It performs autonomous measurements of temperature, pressure, etc. The EISBAR project (Educational Investigation into Satellite Building and Atmospheric Recording) during my Master's designed, implemented and tested a small module.

 To meet the aim of measuring various specific values, the project was split into sub-components.
 The module was able to record pressure, temperature, position and radiation levels.
 The data collected was transmitted to a ground-station via radio signals and also stored on-board.
 Afterwards it was analysed to learn more about atmospheric radiation levels.

 Focusing on the programming language and IDE Processing, evolved out of MIT in 2001, we tried to evaluate what it can be used for.
-Processing is used in various areas including Visualization, Hardware, Video, Animation, Installations and so forth.
-We also looked into some alternatives and offsprings of Processing like Arduino/Wiring and similar IDEs for other programming languages.
+Processing is used in various areas including Visualization, Hardware, Video, Animation,...
+We also looked into alternatives and offsprings of Processing like Arduino IDEs and similar projects for other languages.

 2006-2007, TU Wien